h4ckyou/h4ckyou.github.io/posts/htb/posts/flight.md

 We can say that this is vulnerable to local file inclusion lets confirm it
 ![image](https://github.com/h4ckyou/h4ckyou.github.io/assets/127159644/1c0a9997-6e39-48e1-be14-a0bfa3c115f0)

-One way we can exploit this is by trying to perform ntlm hash stealing
+One way we can exploit this is by trying to perform ntlm hash theft

 Using responder i'll steal the ntlm hash
 ![image](https://github.com/h4ckyou/h4ckyou.github.io/assets/127159644/6c41a537-551f-4fe6-aaa5-c3c21bcec541)